splunk/public-o11y-docs/admin/authentication-tokens/org-tokens.rst

 .. meta::
    :description: Learn how to how to create and manage organization access tokens

 Access tokens, also known as org tokens, are long-lived organization-level tokens.
+You can use access tokens in all API requests except those that require a token associated with a user who has administrative access.
+See :ref:`admin-api-access-tokens` for more information.

 Use access tokens to: